krduffy/korean-dictionary/README.md

 There are two options for locally running a test dictionary with an abridged dataset, both of which use [Docker](https://www.docker.com/).

+Things to be aware of:
+1. **The dictionary does not have any English support!**
+2. The abridged dataset is very small to keep container sizes smaller.
+Most of the words in the dictionary start with ㄱ because it is first alphabetically.
+You can also search '.*' to see every word.
+3. You can log in with the username '척척박사' and the password 'secret'.
+This account knows every word in the dictionary, which is good for trying the Hanja game without spending hours adding words to the known list.

 If you do not have Docker installed or do not want to install Docker, you can instead watch a demo video here.
 There are English subtitles available.

 [![Link to demo video](https://img.youtube.com/vi/u57sR2-4sS8/0.jpg)](https://www.youtube.com/watch?v=u57sR2-4sS8)

-If you use either option to run the dictionary, you can log in with the username '척척박사' and the password 'secret'.
-This account knows every word in the dictionary, which is good for trying the Hanja game without spending hours adding words to the known list.
+### Use Docker Pull
+1. Run `docker pull krduffy/korean-dictionary:latest` to pull [the docker repository for this project](https://hub.docker.com/repository/docker/krduffy/korean-dictionary/general) to your machine.
+2. Run the container using `docker run -p 5173:5173 krduffy/korean-dictionary:latest`.
+3. Go to localhost port 5173 ([link](http://localhost:5173/)) to use the dictionary.

-### Run Locally with Docker Compose
+### Use Docker Compose
 1. Download this repository.
 2. Run the command `docker-compose up --build` in the downloaded project's top-level directory (/korean-dictionary).
 3. Wait for the sample database to be populated.
 "Completed database initialization." will be printed when this process completes.
 On subsequent launches, this step will be skipped.